 - Improves digestion : Facilitates the digestive process and promotes intestinal well-being.

-- Natural tobacco substitute : Licorice can help you quit these habits and you will be amazed at how licorice can be a home remedy to quit smoking .
+- A natural substitute for tobacco : licorice can help you quit these habits and you'll be amazed at how licorice can be a home remedy to stop smoking .

-It's important to remember that while licorice has many benefits, it should be consumed in moderation, especially if you have any pre-existing health conditions.
+Note: It is important to remember that, although licorice has many benefits, its consumption should be moderate, especially if you have a pre-existing health condition.